indeedeng/django-proctor/README.md

 You must set several things in your `settings.py` for django-proctor to work properly:

-#### MIDDLEWARE_CLASSES
+#### MIDDLEWARE

-Add the middleware you created to `MIDDLEWARE_CLASSES`.
+Add the middleware you created to `MIDDLEWARE`.
 Make sure you place it after any middleware it depends on like `AuthenticationMiddleware`.

 #### TEMPLATE_CONTEXT_PROCESSORS